latextemplates/scientific-thesis-template/README.md

 Automatic compilation using latexmk
 -----------------------------------

-    latexmk -pdf ausarbeitung
+    latexmk ausarbeitung

 Continuous previewing using latexmk
 -----------------------------------

-    latexmk -pvc -pdf ausarbeitung
+    latexmk -pvc ausarbeitung

-This will open Acrobat Reader once.
-Close it and start a PDF reader supporting instant reload of PDFs.
-We recommend [Sumatra PDF].
+This will open a [Sumatra PDF] and only works with the supplied configuration.

+### latexmk configuration
+This repository ships a `.latexmk` which is read by latexmk.
+It is configured for Windows and especially sets Sumatra PDF as default PDF viewer.
+You can make this local configuration a global configuration, when you put it at [the right place](http://tex.stackexchange.com/a/41149/9075).

+If you want to add more packages, configure it there.
+For instance, for support of makeglossaries see http://tex.stackexchange.com/questions/1226/how-to-make-latexmk-use-makeglossaries.

 Automatic compilation using make
 --------------------------------